Getting the Retirement She Deserves

 “I truly believe it does start with the company,” said Patti.
 “If you’ve got great people, then you’ve got a great product, and you build upon that trust.
 And of course, if I run across anybody that would be eligible for a reverse mortgage the first company I’m going to say is RMF.”

 To experience financial peace of mind like Patti described here, call RMF at (877) 485-1359 to speak to a licensed reverse mortgage specialist.
-RMF offers multiple options to leverage your home equity in retirement, including our new loan product for those age 60+ with higher-value homes, as well as those who live in or want to buy a condominium: Equity Edge.
+RMF offers multiple options to leverage your home equity in retirement, including our new loan product for those age 60+ with higher-value homes, as well as those who live in or want to buy a condominium: Equity Elite.
 Our reverse mortgage specialists are dedicated to paying close attention to your individual financial situation and helping you meet your retirement needs.

 SEE WHAT FUNDS YOU MAY HAVE AVAILABLE